rfdickerson/acm-sensys2014-website/registration.md

 permalink: /registration/
 ---

-Registration will open soon.
+<a href="https://www.regonline.com/sensys2014">SenSys 2014 Registration</a>

 The early registration option for conferences and workshops will be available until 11:59 pm EDT, October 6, 2014.
 You can reserve your hotel [here](https://www.starwoodmeeting.com/StarGroupsWeb/res?id=1401295063&key=4447).